A group of students from a variety of countries gather on the UCR campus

 March

-Access the next steps to UCR for admitted first-year and fall transfers
+Access the next steps to UCR for admitted first years and fall transfers

 March 1